Scope, Risk, and Assumption in Project Management

 The field of project management, much like any other area of expertise, has a unique vocabulary filled with acronyms and specialized terms.
 Three essential terms and concepts you must understand include:

-This article offers an outline of these three essential project management terms and includes links and suggestions for additional reading.
+This is an outline of these three essential project management terms and includes links and suggestions for additional reading.

 In project management, scope is the set of boundaries that define the extent of a project.
 The scope describes what is to be delivered to the customer as a result of the project initiative.